prominenceai/deepstream-services-library/docs/api-sink.md

 DslReturnType dsl_sink_encode_settings_get(const wchar_t* name,
     uint* codec, uint* bitrate, uint* interval);
 ```
-This service returns the current bitrate and interval settings for the uniquely named Encode Sink; File, Record, RTSP OR WebRTC.
+This service returns the current bitrate and interval settings for the named Encode Sink; File, Record, RTSP OR WebRTC.

 **Parameters**
 * `name` - [in] unique name of the Encode Sink to query.